donut-party/system/README.md

 - Accessing component instances
 - Mocking components

-Let's look at each, using test system:
+Let's look at each, using this test system:

 ``` clojure
 (defmethod ds/named-system ::test